tinacms/markdown-bot/README.md

 See the [ProBot docs](https://probot.github.io/docs/configuration/) & [ProBot Configuration Guide](https://probot.github.io/docs/development/#manually-configuring-a-github-app) for more details.

+### Install the GitHub App

+Finally you can install the Github App on your repo.
+To do this:

+1. Go to the GitHub App settings
+2. Click on "Install App" Tab
+3. Click "Install" next to the account you want to install it on
+4. Select the repo(s) you want to install it on
+5. Click "Save"

 ## GitHub Action Implementation

-When implementing this bot as a GitHub Action it will run on every comment to the repo, the bot will only respond to comments on a PR and only if the comment follows the format `ai fix: <filename>` or `ai fix: <file1>, <file2>`.
+When implementing this bot as a GitHub Action it will run **on every comment to every pull request and issue on the entire repo**.
+This could be an issue if your repo has a significant amount of comments.
+The bot will only respond to comments on a PR and only if the comment follows the format `ai fix: <filename>` or `ai fix: <file1>, <file2>`.

 ### Add the GitHub Secret